LukaKaranovic/surrounded/docs/logicaldesign.md

 	* Sounds are generated upon menu interaction as well

 * Upgrade Decision
-	* Player is presented with upgrade menu at beginning of new round, which is determined by round module
+	* Player is presented with item selection pop-up at the end of each round, which is determined by round module
-	* Player selects upgrade decision from randomly generated 3 items from items pool
+	* Player selects upgrade decision from 3 randomly generated items from items pool
 	* Selected upgrade is then saved to player, adjusting stats accordingly and being stored for viewing in upgrades list menu, other options are deleted
 	* Next round begins

 * Player Death
-	* Upon player's health stat reaching 0 through means mentioned above, game will be sent into end of game process
+	* Upon player's current health reaching 0 through means mentioned above, game will be sent into end of game process

 * Round Update
 	* Upon beginning of game, round count is set to 1, in which the round 1 data is called and requested from the round module
-	* After 100 seconds, the round counter is increased by 1, the player is sent to the upgrade decision, and the next round is updated from the round module, increasing enemy credit count, and possible enemy spawns
+	* After 105 seconds, the round counter is increased by 1, the player is sent to the upgrade decision, and the next round is updated from the round module, increasing enemy credit count, and possible enemy spawns
 	* After player finishes Upgrade Decision, next round begins

 ##### 5.1.3.2 Enemy Actions and Updates

 In Surrounded, the space is filled with enemy ships, these enemy ships will be spawned by the round module and will attempt to get the player to the end of game process by eliminating all of the players health.

-Each enemy's specific AI will be highlighted and further explained on their own in the enemy module, but simply, the enemy will approach the player x,y coordinate, and upon reaching a certain threshold distance, begin fire, attempting to damage, and further kill the user player.
+Each enemy's specific AI will be highlighted and further explained in the enemy module, but to put it simply, enemies will approach the player's x, y coordinates, and upon reaching a certain threshold distance, begin to fire, attempting to damage and further kill the player.

 ##### 5.1.3.3 Game-Over Detection